mjsipes/layers4/notes.md

 **TODO:**

-work on get weather recomendations date one off errors :(
+work on get get-recomendations api route, or not, idk date one off errors :(

 image upload